ingebeumer/LogAnalyticsToDevOpsForODA/README.md

 >
 > ![Screenshot of Azure DevOps Import Work Items with items with errors that need to be resolved before the items can be saved.](https://user-images.githubusercontent.com/40343254/211530058-801e2183-5175-48d1-94f1-6004aed0d4b8.png)

-1. **Save Items** when all is ready for import.
+1. Select **Save Items** when all is ready for import.
 1. The import process has populated the backlog with all the findings and recommendations from your assessment.

     ![Screenshot of Azure DevOps Backlog populated with Product Backlog Items from findings and recommendations from the On-Demand Assessment.
 Parent Epic relates to Focus Area from the assessment.](https://user-images.githubusercontent.com/40343254/211530143-6c1536ce-3550-4669-bdfc-ddef9b60bc51.png)

+###Clean up resources
+When no longer needed, delete the csv files generated earlier.

+### Next Steps
-Next you can work on your On-Demand Assessment remediation in Azure DevOps as you would with any other Work Item in your Agile working method.
+Next you can work on On-Demand Assessment remediation in Azure DevOps as you would with any other Work Item in your Agile working method.